-Welcome to the University of Suffolk from the IT Services team
+Welcome to the University of Suffolk from the Digital & IT team.

 We’ve created this FAQ to answer some of the queries you may have as you begin your studies at the University of Suffolk.
 Click on the questions below to find out more.

-The IT Service Desk is your single point of contact for any IT requests and problems during your studies at the University of Suffolk.
+The Service Self-Service Portal, Minerva, is your single point of contact to report any IT faults or raise IT service requests during your studies at the University of Suffolk.

 Staff will not tolerate abusive language or threatening behaviour.

 You should have received your student number and password during the enrolment process, and you can use these to access a number of services at the University of Suffolk.

 For most services, you’ll simply need to enter your student number and password.
 This includes

 - Logging on to PCs / Macs on campus